nretnilkram/mac-salt/README.md

 ### Run Single SLS

 ```
+cd ~/mac-salt
 bin/mac_salt state.sls tools.ruby
 ```
 or

 ```
+cd ~/mac-salt
 bin/mac_salt state.sls services.dns
 ```

 ### Update Bash Profile

-mac_salt will add the files to your home directory, but you will need to tell your bash_profile to source the files.
+MAC SALT will add the files to your home directory, but you will need to tell your bash_profile to source the files.
+Aliases in .aliases file will override any of the same in .profile.

 ```
-if [ -f ~/.aliases ]; then
-	source ~/.aliases
-fi

 if [ -f ~/.git-completion.bash ]; then
 	source ~/.git-completion.bash
 fi